 - Locked pool cover: Most dogs can swim, but that doesn’t mean that every dip in the pool will go well.
 A locked pool cover cannot be moved out of place, giving the dog no reason to go near it in the first place.

 - Check the Flowers: Some plants are poisonous to dogs.
 To avoid accidents, do some research and remove any shrubs that could potentially make the dog sick.
-Pet owners should also skip the pesticides so their pup doesn’t ingest harmful chemicals by accident.
+Pet owners should also skip the pesticides so their pup doesn’t ingest harmful chemicals by accident and get sick.